seem8/astech/README.md

 - start/stop MegaMek server,
 - view MegaMek log file,
 - switch between any number of MegaMek versions,
-- upload custom units and maps and saved games.
+- upload custom units, maps and saved games.

 # HOW IT LOOKS #